PacktPublishing/Becoming-a-Rockstar-SRE/Appendix/sre-manifesto.md

 * SREs guarantee all systems and applications are `observable` and under `monitoring`.

-* SREs manage systems, services, and Infrastructure to learn how to `automate toil`.
+* SREs manage systems, services, and infrastructure to learn how to `automate toil`.

 * SREs use `data science` and apply `statistical methods` to understand observability data.

+* SREs identify, measure, and eliminate `toil` arising from operational and engineering work.

 We welcome anyone to use this **manifesto** at will as we made it public.
 We will review this **manifesto** and update it in this repository every year.